Mukesh (actor)

 Mukesh Madhavan (born Mukesh Babu; 5 March 1957), known mononymously as Mukesh, is an Indian actor, film producer, television presenter, and politician who predominantly works in Malayalam cinema besides also having sporadically appeared in Tamil-language films.
 In a film career spanning four decades, he has acted in over 275 Malayalam films.

 He made his onscreen debut in the 1982 film Balloon in the leading role.
 His 1996 film Kaanaakkinaavu premiered at the IFFI and won the Nargis Dutt Award for Best Feature Film on National Integration.
 He co-produced Kadha Parayumbol (2007), which won the Kerala State Film Award for Best Film with Popular Appeal and Aesthetic Value.
 He also produced the 2012 film Thattathin Marayathu, which is considered one of the defining films of the Malayalam New Wave.

 He was the chairman of the Kerala Sangeetha Nataka Academy.
-Mukesh is the current MLA representing the Kollam constituency of Kerala state.
+Mukesh served as a member of the Kerala Legislative Assembly representing the Kollam constituency from 2016 to 2026.

 Early life

-Mukesh was born to actors O. Madhavan and Vijayakumari, in Kollam, Kerala, India on 5 March 1957.
-He has two sisters, Sandhya Rajendran and Jayasree.
-Sandhya and her husband, E. A. Rajendran are also actors (stage and film).
+Mukesh was born to the actors O. Madhavan and Vijayakumari, in Kollam, Kerala, on the 5th of March 1957.
+He has two sisters, Sandhya Rajendran and Jayasree Shyamlal.
+Sandhya and her husband, E. A. Rajendran, are also actors (stage and film).

 Mukesh attended Infant Jesus Anglo-Indian School in Kollam.
-He then pursued a bachelor's degree in science (B.Sc.) from Sree Narayana College, Kollam.
-He also holds a second bachelor's degree in law from The Kerala Law Academy Law College, Thiruvananthapuram.
+He then pursued a BSc Botany from the SN College in Kollam.
+He also holds a LLB from The Kerala Law Academy Law College, Thiruvananthapuram.

-Mukesh was active in stage dramas before he entered the film industry.
+Mukesh was active in the stage dramas before his entry into the film industry.